therealozp/class-notes/economics of business strategy/game thry.md

 a pair of decisions where **both firms** make the best decisions for themselves individually given what their rival is doing.
 ## strategic stability
-a strategically stable pair of decision is a decision where **not a single player** is able to **unilaterally** change their decision, and make more profit. a **unilateral change** from one firm is one firm moving, while the other does not.
+a strategically stable pair of decision is a decision where **not a single player** is able to **unilaterally** change their decision and make more profit. a **unilateral change** from one firm is one firm moving, while the other does not.

 in other words, a strategically stable pair means, for each pair, if one guy moves, both will.